The complete guide to LinkedIn Ads

-Welcome to this article that will help you discover a lot of things about LinkedIn Ads! 🔥 My goal is to help you choose the best tools based on your strategy on LinkedIn. 🎯 Indeed, you will see that you have several options and they will depend on your needs.
-I’ll take you behind the scenes of the network to understand and take advantage of advertising on LinkedIn. 🤑 Let’s go !
+Welcome to this article that will help you discover a lot of things about LinkedIn Ads! 🔥 My goal is to help you choose the best tools based on your strategy on LinkedIn. 🎯 You will see that you have several options and the ideal one will depend on your needs.
+I’ll take you behind the scenes on LinkedIn to help you understand and take advantage of advertising on LinkedIn. 🤑 Let’s go!

 Part 1: Theory – Formats, pricing, bidding